Virgin Galactic reveals futuristic outpost for space tourism

 There were construction delays and cost overruns.
 Virgin Galactic’s spaceship development took far longer than expected and had a major setback when its first experimental craft broke apart during a 2014 test flight, killing the co-pilot.

-Critics suggested the project was a boondoggle, but supporters argued that there were bound to be hard and sometimes costly lessons.
+Critics suggested the project was a boondoggle, but supporters argued that just as with any venture that had never been tried before, there would be hard and sometimes costly lessons.

-Democratic state Sen. George Munoz has enduring concerns about the business model for commercial, low-orbit travel for passengers.

-“You can have all the money in the world and come back and say, ‘Was my 30 seconds of fame worth that risk?'” he said.

-Munoz says New Mexico’s anticipated return on investment in terms of jobs and visitors is still overdue, with more than $200 million public funds spent on Spaceport America in cooperation with Virgin Galactic as anchor tenant.

-At the facility Thursday, the carrier plane for Virgin’s rocket-powered passenger ship made a few passes and touch-and-goes over a runway.

-Behind the spaceport’s signature wall of curved glass, mission control sits on the second floor with an unobstructed view of the runway and beyond.
+At the spaceport, behind its signature wall of curved glass, mission control sits on the second floor with an unobstructed view of the runway and beyond.

 There’s also space behind two massive sliding doors to accommodate two of Virgin Galactic’s carrier planes and a fleet of six-passenger rocket ships.